myles2021/estio-training/Test/mock.md

         1. True

 37. Question 37 of 40<br>
     1. Unlike most of the CM tools Ansible isn't "push" based
         1. False

+38. Question 38 of 40
+    1. Which of the following services are region scoped:
+        1. Elastic Beanstalk

+39. Question 39 of 40
+    1. Ansible isn't agentless
+        1. False

+40. Question 40 of 40
+    1. Terraform's configuration files are in .yaml file format.
+        1. False